WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 ## Troubleshooting

- 1. If the Elasticsearch container fails to get up, verify the ``vm.max_map_count`` parameter is at minimum 262144 on the host machine (not inside the container).
+ 1. If the Opensearch container fails to get up, verify the ``vm.max_map_count`` parameter is at minimum 262144 on the host machine (not inside the container).

 	To get the current value, run the command: ``sysctl  vm.max_map_count``.